cuanvit/COMS-6998-HPML-Final-Project/README.md

 5. Where to load the state if necessary (Found near the end) To provide different prompts, just change the prompt variable in the last slide.

+More specifically, after changing the path variables:
+1. **Upload the **`own_gpt`** folder to Google drive** and run the **`finance_gpt_train.py`** on google colab with access to an A100 or compatible GPU.
+The colab file markdown has all the necessary instructions to run the file

+2. Make sure **`finance_corpus.txt`** (cleaned financial news) is available in the dataset directory, and all directories are set correctly in the Jupyter Notebook.

+3. Makse sure the that path is set correctly so the notbook is able to access the other files.

+3. Run all cells in **`finance_gpt_train.py`** to:
+   - Load model and tokenizer
+   - Preprocess and tokenize data
+   - Train the model
+   - Save the model
+   - Give the model a prompt

 ### C. How to Use the LLaMA model

 To train model from scratch and evaluate the model (both of them are done together since its a jupyter script):